SFTtech/openage/doc/building.md

 - I wanna see compiler invocations
   - `make VERBOSE=1`
 - My `SDL2_Image`/`PythonInterp`/whatever is installed somewhere, but `cmake` can't find it!
+  - Run `ccmake` or `cmake-gui` in the build directory to see and change config variables.
   - You can manually tell `cmake` where to look.
 Try something along the lines of `./configure --raw-cmake-args -DSDL2IMAGE_INCLUDE_DIRS=/whereever/sdl2_image/include/`